-Join Ben Long for an in-depth discussion in this video Menu navigation and factory defaults, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Menu navigation and factory defaults, part of Nikon D5100 Essential Training.

 There are a lot of settings on your camera, and if you've been fiddling with the…thing, there's no telling how it might be configured now.…To make sure that your camera matches my camera, for the sake of these…demonstrations, we're going to reset yours to the factory defaults.…This can also be a handy thing to do if you ever sell your camera.…I suppose you could also do it if you get your camera so messed up that you can't…figure out why it's doing a particular thing, but at that point, I'd encourage…you to really try to figure out why it's doing what it's doing so that you can…understand it better.…Think of reset as kind of a nuclear option.…Note that resetting does not reset the clock in the camera.…